Contact dermatitis of the vulva

 - Nylon underwear or panty hose

-- Other irritants–talk about these at your visit
+- Other irritants talked about at your visit

 How is it treated?